Mission & Goals

 - Develop regional coalition of hospital, public health, private, governmental and NGO emergency preparedness stakeholders.

-- Utilize existing community resources -- such as Healthcare Simulation of South Carolina's technology centers – to ensure that patient care providers receive state-of-the-art training.
+- Utilize existing community resources - to ensure that patient care providers receive state-of-the-art training.

 - Develop clinically-relevant and customizable EPT scenarios that measure trainee performance to save lives during a disaster.